Primary liver cancer is cancer that started in the liver. There are 5 main types. The type depends on the type of cell that the cancer started in.

 Bile duct cancer is rare.
 Cancer that starts in the section of ducts outside the liver is called extrahepatic cholangiocarcinoma.
 Cancer that starts in the section of ducts inside the liver is called intrahepatic cholangiocarcinoma.
 Intrahepatic cholangiocarcinoma is classed as a type of primary liver cancer.

 Angiosarcoma is also known as haemangiosarcoma.
 It’s a type of cancer called a soft tissue sarcoma.

 This type of cancer begins in the blood vessels of the liver, and is extremely rare.
-Only around 15 people in the UK are diagnosed with angiosarcoma of the liver each year.
-It is most often diagnosed in people in their 70s and 80s.
+It is most often diagnosed in older people.